Chapter 3: Automatic Differentiation

 3.5 Implementing Backward Pass in the Tensor Class

 We've built a Tensor class that supports forward and backward operations.
-We have already created the bridge betweeen our forward operations and Tensor class.
-We just need to create the bridge for backward operations.
-Each forward function inside ops had its own method inside Tensor class do we do the same thing for backward?
+We've already created the bridge between our forward operations and the Tensor class.
+Now we need to create the bridge for backward operations.
+Each forward function in ops had its own method in the Tensor class—do we do the same for backward?

-You might be tempted to write a backward_add() or backward_mul() for every operation, but that is a maintenance nightmare.
+You might be tempted to write a backward_add() or backward_mul() for every operation, but that would be a maintenance nightmare.

 Do we really need multiple backward() methods?
-No. A single backward() method inside the Tensor class is sufficient.
+No. A single backward() method in the Tensor class is sufficient.

 - The Tensor: Tracks the "Family Tree" (who created this tensor?).